-So if they are perfect, could they do more, I tend to think so, for example I believe that community banks could expand on their focus on great customer service by providing services such as “financial coaching”, Let’s explain why”
+So if they are perfect, could they do more, I tend to think so, for example, I believe that community banks could expand on their focus on great customer service by providing services such as “financial coaching”, Let’s explain why”

 “Helping clients confidence and ability to manage their finances is a good start.”

 Many banks do provide evening presentations and short courses to help customers but coaching is a much longer and more committed process.
 If community banks began providing such a service it would help deepen the client relationship and help clients better understand their needs.
-I have no issues with professional investment/financial advisor found with larger institutions but I have always found they are just trying to fit your needs into their products, and sometimes making it difficult for you the client to understand the fine print and what you are really getting.
-If a community bank can guide, encourage, and motivate you to act to achieve the life you want, with greater confidence and ease than you thought possible!, you can make these customers along with their family long term loyal customers.
+I have no issues with professional investment/financial advisors found with larger institutions but I have always found they are just trying to fit your needs into their products, and sometimes making it difficult for you the client to understand the fine print and what you are really getting.
+If a community bank can guide, encourage, and motivate you to act to achieve the life you want, with greater confidence and ease than you thought possible! you can make these customers along with their family long-term loyal customers.

-In the end it’s only a suggestion and you the reader may disagree due to your experiences or preferences with larger institutions however for myself and others who have had a great experience it will be difficult to change our minds as we feel community banks have a competitive advantage if this is the type of banking you are looking for.
+In the end, it’s only a suggestion and you the reader may disagree due to your experiences or preferences with larger institutions however for myself and others who have had a great experience it will be difficult to change our minds as we feel community banks have a competitive advantage if this is the type of banking you are looking for.

 This is a MySmallBank.com blog written by Allan Kirby, who writes and produces Personal Finance and Money Management articles.